tangalbert919/p37-ec-aero-15/README.md

 This program is based on the work of Jason Ertel at https://github.com/jertel/p37-ec who wrote a program for some older Gigabyte Laptop models.

-This pgoram monitors and controls the embedded controller (EC) on of the Laptop
+This prgoram monitors and controls the embedded controller (EC) on of the Laptop

 The EC is responsible for auto-adjusting the fan speed, however,this functionality is not activated by default.
 Therefore, the fan is running all the time.